Kroc/PortaDOOM/PortaDOOM/files/wads/conversions/DOOMCE/README-DOOM-CE.md

 You need to beat the secret level Hectic to unlock the Bonus Maps episode.

+### What do the red and green artifacts DOOM 64's Outcast levels do?

+The Red Artifact consumes player health to slow down all enemies for a short period of time.
+The Green Artifact is used to spawn platforms that slowly levitate upwards.

 ### What is the meaning of CE in the title?

 There is no specific meaning, but I've seen it called Custom Edition, Complete Edition, Console Edition, Compilation Edition, Console Enhanced, etc.